 What has been the most rewarding part of the programme?

 The most rewarding part of the programme has been the weekly external speakers talks.
 Industry professionals come to Imperial to present what their company is doing and share insights about climate change.
 In addition, we get exposure to a big number of events, challenges and competitions focused on sustainability and green finance.
-The Business School also supports students to participate in student challenges by helping them with expenses and planning.

 What has been the most challenging part of the programme?